 Director of Ally since May 2010.
-Ms. Magner is a founding member and partner of Brysam Global Partners, a specialized private-equity firm that invests in financial services.
-Previously, she served as Chairman and Chief Executive Officer of the Global Consumer Group at Citigroup.
+Ms. Magner was a founding member of Brysam Global Partners, a specialized private-equity firm investing in financial services, and served as a partner from 2007 through December 2019.
+Prior to that, she served as Chairman and Chief Executive Officer of the Global Consumer Group at Citigroup.
 In this position, she was responsible for the company's operations, serving consumers through retail banking, credit cards, and consumer finance.
 She earned a bachelor's degree in psychology from Brooklyn College and a master's degree from Krannert School of Management at Purdue University.
-Ms. Magner currently serves as chairman of the public-company board of Accenture plc. and previously served on the board of TEGNA Inc. Ms. Magner also serves as a member of the Brooklyn College Foundation and is on the Dean's Advisory Council for the Krannert School of Management.
+Ms. Magner previously served on the board of Accenture plc from 2006 through January 2019, most recently as lead director, and also previously served on the board of TEGNA Inc. Ms. Magner currently serves as a member of the Brooklyn College Foundation and is on the Dean's Advisory Council for the Krannert School of Management.